theadhithyankr/Smart-Timetable-Reminder/README.md

 MIT — do what you like.
 Attribution appreciated but not required.

 ## A Personal Note
-If this helped you organize your semester or reduced morning chaos, that’s a win.
-Consider starring the repo so others can discover it.
+If this made your routine smoother or saved you from walking into the wrong class — mission accomplished.
+Drop a star ⭐ if it helped.

 ---